-Following up Senator Lott is another former U.S. lawmaker, Illinois congressman turrned-radio-host Joe Walsh who said the following:
+Following up Senator Lott is another former U.S. lawmaker, Illinois congressman-turned-radio-host Joe Walsh who said the following:

-"The intensive 3 week Kinderguardian course introduces specially-selected children from 12 to 4 years old to pistols, rifles, semi-automatics, and a rudimentary knowledge of mortars.
-In less than a month - less than a month - a first-grader can become a first-grenader."
+"The intensive three-week Kinder-Guardian course introduces specially-selected children from 12 to 4 years old to pistols, rifles, semi-automatics, and a rudimentary knowledge of mortars.
+In less than a month – less than a month – a first-grader can become a first-grenader."